DanHodgson12/gym-stop/README.md

 ![Gym Stop Final Design](assets/gym-stop-mockup.png)

-Gym Stop is an e-commerce website designed for users to search for and purchase a range products, leave reviews, create an account and subscribe to marketing emails.
+Gym Stop is a dynamic e-commerce platform crafted to cater to gym and fitness enthusiasts.
+This website offers a comprehensive range of products, allowing users to seamlessly search for and purchase gym equipment, accessories, and more.
+Beyond shopping, Gym Stop enhances user engagement by enabling customers to leave detailed product reviews, create personalized accounts, and subscribe to marketing emails for the latest updates and exclusive offers.

-The main goal for this application is to offer an easy-to-use and visually pleasing e-commerce website for the user.
+The primary objective of Gym Stop is to provide users with an intuitive and aesthetically pleasing shopping experience.
+By combining user-friendly navigation, robust functionality, and a visually appealing interface, Gym Stop aims to become the go-to online destination for all fitness-related needs.

 Visit the deployed site [here](https://danh12-gym-stop-6494ee93884f.herokuapp.com/).